 This fix will be available in the next maintenance release.

-#4 Updated by Tom De Herdt about 1 month ago
+#4 Updated by Tom De Herdt 4 months ago

 As for Michael's observations: I understand, and I'm thankful for Saxon's very good "best efforts" basis in this regard.